soulverteam/SoulverCore/README.md

 binary "https://soulver.app/core/SoulverCore.json"
 ```

-## More information
+## Supported Syntaxes

-SoulverCore has all the calculation features of [Soulver](https://soulver.app).
-Check out [Soulver's documentation](https://documentation.soulver.app) for more information on supported syntaxes.
+Explore Soulver's [documentation](https://documentation.soulver.app) for more information on supported syntaxes.

-## Examples of SoulverCore in Use
+## Apps using SoulverCore

+- [Soulver](https://soulver.app) - a popular notepad calculator for macOS
 - [Lacona](https://lacona.app) - a powerful natural language assistant/launcher for macOS
 - [Toolbox Pro](https://toolboxpro.app) - calculate with Soulver as part of your Siri Shortcuts on iOS

-## License
+## Licence

 You may use SoulverCore in personal/private projects.
-Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a publically available or commerical project.
+Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a publicly available or commercial project.